 - These signed forms must be sent to the College Board’s Institutional Documentation Service (IDOC), not the Office of Undergraduate Financial Aid.

-- Those not required to file federal tax returns should complete the appropriate Non-Tax Filer's Statement on the IDOC site and send a written explanation of your circumstances to our office.
+- Those not required to file federal tax returns should complete the appropriate Non-Tax Filer's Statement on the IDOC site and, upon request, may be required to later send a written explanation of your circumstances to our office.

 Your Award Package

-You will receive your financial aid decision shortly after your admission decision.
-If you have demonstrated institutional financial need, your financial aid package may include a combination of scholarship or grant assistance, student loans, and student employment.
+If you have financial need, your financial aid package typically includes a combination of scholarship or grant assistance, student loans, and student employment.

-- If you have been offered a loan, you will receive loan information in June with instructions on how to apply for it.
+- If you have been offered a loan, you will receive information in June with instructions on how to apply.

-- If you would like to submit information regarding a change in your financial situation, please refer to our Special Circumstances Review webpage for instructions.
+- If you would like to submit information about a change in your financial situation, please refer to our Special Circumstances Review webpage for instructions.